tusharmath/tusharm.com/contents/about.md

 Added Solution Tasks to the **Forecast Manager** Application for automating builds and tag creation, appear seamless across the transcontinental team & infrastructure.

-Was responsible for all the **Dev Ops** related tasks for **Forecast Manager**.
-Automated the complete deployment process, causing a significant reduction in upgrade times.
+Was solely responsible for all the **Dev Ops** related tasks for **Forecast Manager**.
+Automated the complete deployment process, causing a significant reduction in upgrade times (4 hours to a matter of seconds).
 The tool featured -

 * Generation of upgrade & downgrade logs for diagnostics.
 * Database Migration.